input-output-hk/Developer-Experience-working-group/CHARTER.md

 Consensus/Voting/Approval.
 Each Working Group will endeavor to make all decisions by consensus.
 Where the Working Group cannot reach consensus with respect to a particular decision, the Developer Experience Working Group will make that decision by a supermajority vote of the Working Group Participants, as applicable.

 7. Process

+7.1 The repository
-The repository is designed to simplify and consolidate GitHub status tracking of work items managed by the Developer Experience Working Group.
+The is designed to simplify and consolidate GitHub status tracking of work items managed by the Developer Experience Working Group.

 The working group uses the GitHub workflow as it's primary mechanism for discussion and for decision making